Rutuj-Runwal/RR-Adblocker/documentation/Getting Started/FAQ.md

 RR Adblocker(when enabled) optimizes page loading speeds and there is a measurable difference between RR Adblocker off vs on speeds.Users will experience a faster browser experience with quick load times.
 According to MDN, page loading speeds can vary greatly between users depending on device capabilities, network conditions, and, to a lesser extent, distance from the server. [[Reference]](https://w3c.github.io/navigation-timing/)
 <br>
 Regardless of the conditions RR Adblocker provides an optimized experience

+### On X website, why is the PGL value better when the extension is off?
+On some dynamically loading websites the on vs off speeds may be similar due to their dynamic loading nature and caching of resources.This is optimal as RR Adblocker perofrms additional processing to block trackers and ads.

 ### What is Adult Content Blocking(ACB)?
 ACB is aimed towards blocking NSFW content including but not limited to Images,Videos,iframe embeds,GIF's using regular expression and will soon apply Natural Language Processing(NLP) based detection and blocking.